When should someone contact a Scottsdale personal injury lawyer?

 How long do I have to file a Scottsdale injury lawsuit?

-Most Arizona personal injury lawsuits must be filed within two years under A.R.S. § 12-542.
-Claims involving a public entity can require a notice of claim within 180 days, so early legal review is important.
+Most Arizona personal injury lawsuits must be filed within 2 years under A.R.S. § 12-542.
+Claims involving a public entity or public employee can require a notice of claim within 180 days under A.R.S. § 12-821.01.
+Some claim types may have different rules, so deadlines should be reviewed early.

 Where are Scottsdale personal injury lawsuits filed?